neondatabase/website/content/docs/reference/cli-create-app.md

 ## The `create-app` command

-The `create-app` command initializes a new Neon project with a full-stack starter app, deployed using your preferred package manager.
+The `create-app` command initializes a new Neon project and bootstraps a full-stack application using your preferred package manager.
 The command supports the following stack components:

 - **Package Manager**: Choose from `npm`, `pnpm`, and `bun`
 - **Frameworks**: Choose from `Next.js`, `SvelteKit`, and `Nuxt.js`